 Psychological causes inhibit normal stimuli to and from the brain and can interfere with the ability to achieve a normal erection.
-Although there can be a perception that ED is a psychological issue, the reality is, purely psychological causes account for only 1 in 10 cases.6
+Although there can be a perception that ED is a psychological issue, the reality is, purely psychological causes account for only 1 in 10 cases.4

-Psychological causes can include:7
+Psychological causes can include:5

-- Performance anxiety in relation to ED and the fear that it will keep occurring - Depression the link with ED appears to be bidirectional.
-In depressed men, ED may be a symptom of depression, and in men with ED, the emotional stress commonly associated with loss of sexual function may lead to depression - Lack of arousal and/or inhibition between partners - Other sexual dysfunction (e.g. premature ejaculation) - · Major life stress such as; money worries, bereavement, work-related stress, etc - Low self-esteem this can be due to prior episodes of ED (thus a feeling of inadequacy) or can be the result of other issues unrelated to sexual performance - Indifference this may come about as a result of age and a subsequent loss of interest in sex, or stem from problems in a couple's relationship
+- · Performance anxiety in relation to ED and the fear that it will keep occurring - Depression the link with ED appears to be bidirectional.
+In depressed men, ED may be a symptom of depression, and in men with ED, the emotional stress commonly associated with loss of sexual function may lead to depression - Antidepressant drugs, such as the tricyclics and selective serotonin reuptake inhibitors, can also cause ED6 - Lack of arousal and/or inhibition between partners - Other sexual dysfunction (e.g. premature ejaculation) - Major life stress such as; money worries, bereavement, etc

+- Low self-esteem this can be due to prior episodes of ED (thus a feeling of inadequacy) or can be the result of other issues unrelated to sexual performance - Indifference this may come about as a result of age and a subsequent loss of interest in sex, or stem from problems in a couple's relationship